Groguard/PocketChat-IRC-Client/README.md

 NEW COMMANDS:
 - Join a channel: /join #channel
-- Leave a channel: /leave in the channel window you want to leave
+- Leave a channel: /leave in the window of the channel you want to leave
 - Send a pm: /msg user

 Currently working: